-Are lactose-reduced formulas helpful for colic and spitting up?
+Are reduced lactose formulas helpful for colic and spitting up?

 First, it’s important to understand the difference between babies who can’t have lactose (carbohydrate) and those who have a milk allergy, which means they are allergic to the protein.

-For babies without an allergy or medical problem who are fussy, gassy or have colic, can lactose-reduced or lactose-free formula help?
+For babies without an allergy or medical problem who are fussy, gassy or have colic, can low lactose baby formula or lactose-free formula help?
 There isn’t strong evidence to support this.³,⁴ That being said, doctors may still recommend trying this sometimes because it’s a safe option, even if it isn’t guaranteed to help.²